D3TRU04/ping/apps/README.md

 - React Native with Expo
 - NativeWind for styling
 - React Navigation for routing
-- Supabase client for backend
+- Supabase client for scripts